fransotodev/notion-scripts/Readme.md

 # Notion API

-A collection of different scripts I have made for my own Notion Workspace
+A collection of different scripts I have made for my own Notion Workspace.
+Create a .env file with you tokens for authentication and Databases_ids

 ## deleteAllRecords